Diablo2912/CTF-Writeups/NYP InfoSec June CTF 2025/web/consoling.md

 - Based on the clue, we realise that we need to inspect the website
 - Source Code as shown hints at the function we have to use, and the flag could be hidden in "script.js" or "trash.js"
-- Source code also hints that encryption is involved
+- It also hints that encryption is involved
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/f1052243-88e2-4d5e-bbfe-0fcb2b91bb8a" />

 - "listfunctions()" also gives us different commands